B-Kristy/Qmatey/README.md

-input_dir      | the path to QC-filtered sequencing data                             | /path to directory/ ref_dir        | the path to the host reference genomes                              | /path to directory/ threads        | the maximum number of subprocesses that can run simultaneously      | integer tool_dir       | the path to QMatey's tools                                          | /path to downloaded Qmatey repository/tools strain_level   | An option for strain-level taxonomic analysis                       | TRUE or FALSE species_level  | An option for species-level taxonomic analysis                      | TRUE or FALSE genus_level    | An option for genus-level taxonomic analysis                        | TRUE or FALSE
+input_dir      | the path to QC-filtered sequencing data                             | /path to directory/ ref_dir        | the path to the host reference genomes                              | /path to directory/ threads        | the maximum number of subprocesses that can run simultaneously      | integer tool_dir       | the path to Qmatey's tools                                          | /path to downloaded Qmatey repository/tools strain_level   | An option for strain-level taxonomic analysis                       | TRUE or FALSE species_level  | An option for species-level taxonomic analysis                      | TRUE or FALSE genus_level    | An option for genus-level taxonomic analysis                        | TRUE or FALSE